jflet004/something2do/README.md

 Once in the correct directory, get the server running by typing `npm run server` and in a different tab, you can open the application by typing `npm start`

 Follow the prompts on the home page and enjoy!
+For a more complete walkthrough, check out this [video](https://youtu.be/hGxxqxTVXx4)!

 ![GIF](src/components/images/app%20usage.gif)